Manav-khadka/PosturePerfect/README.md

 # PosturePerfect

-### PosturePerfect is a communication enhancer project designed to provide live feedback during meetings by tracking body posture, hand gestures, and eye contact.
+### PosturePerfect is a communication enhancer project designed to provide live feedback during meetings by tracking body posture, hand gestures, and eye contact

 ## Overview